 You have probably heard of Flip and have seen tons of people sharing their experiences using it on social media.
 It seems that people all over the world have been using Flipgrid in all sorts of creative ways.

-Flipgrid is a video response platform where educators can have online video discussions with students or other educators.
+Flip is a video response platform where educators can have online video discussions with students or other educators.
 Teachers can provide feedback to students AND better yet students can provide feedback to one another.

-And the best part?
-Flipgrid is completely FREE!
+The best part?
+Flipis completely FREE!

 Each time I introduce it the reaction is always the same, “Wow!
 There are so many ways to use this tool.
 I can’t wait to try it out in my class!”.

 But don’t take my word for it, check it out and try it yourself!